GowriPriyankaM/Tribute-Page/README.md

 #### 4. Make Changes :

-Open the project in your preferred text editor or IDE and make the necessary changes or additions to the code, documentation, or other project files.
+Open the project in your preferred text editor or IDE and make the necessary changes or additions to the project files.

 #### 5. Commit Changes :